 We Still Need People

-Stan died in the early hours Friday morning.
-Today will be his visitation.
-Tomorrow will be his funeral.
-Stan is the husband of Kathy, one of the Four Corners, one of my life-long best friends.
+Stan died in the early hours that Friday morning.
+Monday was his visitation.
+Tuesday was his funeral.
+Stan was the husband of Kathy, one of the Four Corners, one of my life-long best friends.

 I’ve known Stan forever.
 First as my big brother’s friend, then as my own friend.